webim/webim-client-sdk-ios/Documentation/Index.md

 Returns [SessionBuilder class](#session-builder) instance that is necessary to create `WebimSession` class instance.

-<h3 id ="parse-remote-notification">Class method parse(remoteNotification:)</h3>
+<h3 id ="parse-remote-notification">Class method parse(remoteNotification:visitorId)</h3>

 Converts _iOS_ remote notification object into [WebimRemoteNotification](#webim-remote-notification) object.
 `remoteNotification` parameter takes `[AnyHashable: Any]` dictionary (which can be taken inside `application(_ application:,didReceiveRemoteNotification userInfo:)` `AppDelegate` class method from `userInfo` parameter).
-Method can return `nil` if `remoteNotification` parameter value doesn't fit to _Webim_ service remote notification format or if it doesn't contain any useful payload.
+Method can return `nil` if `remoteNotification` parameter value doesn't fit to _Webim_ service remote notification format or if it doesn't contain any useful payload or visitor ID from notification doesn't equals `visitorId `.
 Preliminarily you can call [method isWebim(remoteNotification:)](#is-webim-remote-notification) on this value to know if this notification is send by _Webim_ service.

 <h3 id ="is-webim-remote-notification">Class method isWebim(remoteNotification:)</h3>